 - support membership services;

-- communicate with staff, members and students/trainees;
+- communicate with staff, members, students/trainees, participants of conferences;

 - for the purposes of management planning and forecasting, research and statistical analysis, including that imposed or provided for by law (such as tax, diversity or gender pay gap analysis);